New New Place Rock Climbing

 An list of routes with short descriptions (and a couple of errors) is found on this page of the LA Mountaineers website

 A photo with routes delineated is found in "Jemez Rock", which corrected and published (with permission) the original handed down material from Guido, Jason Chen, and Walt Wehner (and others previously?) which also found its way to the LA Mountaineers website.
-A longtime LA climber was surprised to learn one of the climbs here was named after him, so I'm thinking these are not the original route names, not that it matters.
-This area is not described in detail in any other guidebooks, as far as I know.
+A longtime local climber was surprised to learn one of the climbs here was named after him, so perhaps these are not the original route names, not that it matters.